JVN2019/ICA_Linear_Report/README.md

 # ICA_Report

 # Blind Source Seperation using Independent Component Analysis (ICA)
 In this report, we will construct an experiment focuses on the task of separating mixtures of sound signals into their underlying independent components using the technique of independent component analysis (ICA).
 Specifically, we will separate 3 audio mixes from 3 sources which are human voices and music by applying the fast-ICA algorithm.
-To denote these mathematically, consider x is mixed-audios, S is the source signals and A is mixing matrix.
-We have:
+Let x is mixed-audios, S is the source signals and A is mixing matrix.
+We have the mixing model is:

 ![x_formula](https://user-images.githubusercontent.com/63275375/82419666-e8d9ea00-9aa8-11ea-9236-c99af2a9bfc5.PNG)